dustinaxman/ChaserNER/README.md

 If you do not have this,
-please change this to the repo you would like to use (run aws ecr describe-repositories to see your repos) Finally, make sure you have enough vcpus on your aws account to spin up one g5.xlarge and at least one c7g.large.
+please change this to the repo you would like to use (run aws ecr describe-repositories to see your repos) Also add "model_repo" as a bucket to the AWS account if you don't have it.
+Finally, make sure you have enough vcpus on your aws account to spin up one g5.xlarge and at least one c7g.large.

 ## Training the Model